ljfogelstrom/killerbar/README.md

 Block execution occurs either continuously or intermittently (manually):
 ### Continuous execution
 Blocks with a specified timer interval will execute at each timer expiration.
-The initial timer value can be set to an arbitrary value in this scenario (but **must** be a positive value greater than 0, lest the block not execute).
+The initial timer value can be set to an arbitrary value in this scenario (giving tardy functions some runway could be a good idea, however).
 ### Intermittent execution
 Blocks for which the interval is set to 0 will only execute when their respectively assigned signal is received and handled by the program.
 Specifying an initial value will be interpreted as the screen _lifetime_ of the block; after the specified time has passed, the block will be unrendered.
-For these blocks, the initial time can be 0, which will cause the block to remain rendered between executions.
+For these blocks, the initial time can be set to 0, which will cause the block to remain rendered between executions.

 ## Configuration
 Block configuration is done by editing the `block` array in the `main.c` source file (where you will find examples).
 Time is specified in seconds as floating-point values (with nanosecond precision) for each block using the `TIME(interval, initial)` macro.